tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 - `vault_identity_oidc` gets created every time!
 - No matching federated identity record found for presented assertion audience 'https://vault.the-tech-tutorial.com:8200/v1/platform-team/identity/oidc/plugins'
     - This looks correct however I feel this is a MSFS cache issue, wait to 12:00 to test again
+- If get `No matching federated identity record found for presented assertion issuer` then the `vault_identity_oidc` in `modules/2-vault-azure-secrets-engine/main.tf` us incorrect

 ## To Deploy
 For this, we need Vault deployed using HTTPS, and it must be network-reachable by Azure.